 Greensboro Workers Compensation Lawyer

-Do you need a Greensboro Workers Compensation Lawyer?
-If so, read on for an overview of the North Carolina Workers Compensation process and how The Bishop Law Firm can help!
+Do you need a Greensboro Workers' Compensation Lawyer?
+If so, read on for an overview of the North Carolina Workers' Comp process and how The Bishop Law Firm can help!

-We enjoy protecting the rights of injured employees in North Carolina and understand how difficult attaining workers compensation benefits can be for those injured on the job.
-Call us today for a free case review by phone, (919) 615-3095 or start your free case review online now.
+Call us today for a free case review by phone at (919) 615-3095 or start your free case review online now.

-The North Carolina Workers’ Compensation Act requires that all businesses that employ three or more employees, including those operating as corporations, sole proprietorships, limited liability companies and partnerships, obtain workers’ compensation insurance or qualify as self-insured employers for purposes of paying workers’ compensation benefits to their employees (via the North Carolina Industrial Commission).
+The North Carolina Workers’ Compensation Act requires that all businesses that employ three or more employees obtain workers’ compensation insurance or qualify as self-insured employers for purposes of paying workers’ compensation benefits to their employees (via the North Carolina Industrial Commission).

 The Employment Relationship